NastasiaSaby/php7-way/exercises/the-new-generation-transfers-its-power/problem/problem.md

 }
 ```

-To print the result of the first `yield from`, you can do as following:
+To print the result of the first `yield from` keyword, you can do as following:
 ```php
 $generator = generator();
 echo $generator->current(); //1